 An engineer in Singapore opens Slack at 9 AM and discovers their morning's plan is dead.
 The PM in New York rewrote the spec at 4 PM Eastern.
 The decision is buried in a 47-message thread.
 Three hours of work, gone before the day started.

 This is not a Slack problem.
 It is a context-transfer problem dressed up as one.
 Distributed teams pay a coordination tax at every timezone seam, and the tax compounds: phantom blockers, decision drift, parallel divergence, overlap hours wasted on status sync instead of decisions.
+Research by Stray and Moe on global software engineering teams found that distributed engineers spend an average of 13.5 hours per week on coordination — nearly two full working days[5].
 Engineers know the cost.
 Most still treat the fix as a culture project — "write better handoff notes" — and watch nothing change.

 The fix is mechanical.
 An automated brief, delivered at each cohort boundary, that extracts decision points, blockers, open questions, and pending actions from the tools the team already uses.
 Not a Slack digest.
 A structured artifact, scoped to the incoming cohort's active work, that runs whether anyone remembered to write a handoff note or not.
 Context transfer becomes infrastructure.
 The 11 AM gut-punch goes away.